Debriefing via Learning Styles

 Interpersonal - Knowledge of Others: Understanding, empathy, coaching, partner watching, observing the group, working together while paired or connected, active listening, group norms, group contract.

-Intrapersonal - Knowledge of Self: Self analysis, relating, journaling, self reflection, understanding your own motivation and actions, goal setting.
+Intrapersonal - Knowledge of Self: Self analysis, relating, journaling, self reflection, understanding your own motivation and actions (Pocket Processor), goal setting.

 Natural-Environmental: Connection to the outdoor setting, exploring nature and the environment, using natural objects in reflection (stones, water, leaves), the five basic aristotlean elements of earth, fire, wind, water and ether.